Accepted Articles Back to the articles list | Back to browse issues page

 XML Print

-1- Department of Psychology, Shahid Beheshti University, Tehran, Iran
+1- Department of Psychology, School of Education and Psychology, Shahid Beheshti University, Tehran, Iran.

-2- Department of Psychology, Tabriz University, Tabriz, Iran
+2- Department of Psychology, Faculty of Education and Psychology, Tabriz University, Tabriz, Iran.

 Abstract:

-Introduction: Abnormal brain structure and function has been described in individuals with Attention deficit hyperactivity disorder (ADHD).
-This study aimed to investigate the alteration of the parietal lobe structure and function in individuals with ADHD.
+Introduction: Abnormal brain structure and function have been reported in individuals with attention deficit hyperactivity disorder (ADHD).
+This study investigated the parietal lobe structure and function alteration in individuals with ADHD.

-Methods: In this systematic review, we searched English papers in accordance with the PRISMA approach.
+Methods: In this systematic review, we searched English papers in accordance with the PRISMA (the preferred reporting items for systematic reviews and meta-analyses) approach.
 Studies were published between January 2010 and May 2021.
 Our search was conducted in two parts.
-Our first search was in July 2020, and our final search ended in June 2021.
+Our first search was in July 2020, and our final search was in June 2021.
 A literature search identified 20 empirical experiments.

-Results: In general, functional magnetic resonance imaging (MRI) studies described low activity and poor connectivity, structural MRI study has reported less gray matter of this lobe, and an echo study described atrophy, electroencephalographic studies reported less connectivity of the parietal lobes in ADHD.
-Furthermore, the transcranial direct current stimulation intervention has shown activation of this lobe improves attention and executive functions in children with ADHD, and finally Deep Transcranial Magnetic Stimulation study has shown activation of this lobe improves working memory.
+Results: Functional magnetic resonance imaging (MRI) studies generally reported low activity and poor connectivity; structural MRI studies reported less gray matter in this lobe, and an echo study reported atrophy.
+In addition, electroencephalographic studies reported less connectivity of the parietal lobes in ADHD.
+Furthermore, the transcranial direct current stimulation intervention has shown that activation of this lobe improves attention and executive functions in children with ADHD.
+Finally, a deep transcranial magnetic stimulation study has demonstrated that activation of this lobe improves working memory.

-Conclusion: Functional and structural alteration of the parietal cortex has been described in ADHD, which have a causal relationship with cognitive impairments.
-In sum, all included studies described abnormal structure, function, or connectivity of the parietal lobe or improvement of cognitive functions with stimulation of the parietal lobe.
+Conclusion: Functional and structural alteration of the parietal cortex has been reported in ADHD, which has a causal relationship with cognitive impairments.
+In sum, all included studies reported abnormal structure, function, or connectivity of the parietal lobe or improvement of cognitive functions with parietal lobe stimulation.

 Type of Study: Review | Subject: Cognitive Neuroscience